realRSB/mcq-fix-revisiondojo/README.md

 A TypeScript-based tool for validating and automatically fixing multiple choice questions (MCQs).
 The tool detects common issues like malformed LaTeX, duplicate options, missing correct answers, and invalid option orderings.

+**Quick Note**: It would say 197 total questions when you run the program, and that is because 3 questions were dropped as these entries have "question": null, which is invalid according to the schema

 ## Features

 - **Automatic Issue Detection**: Identifies problems in MCQ data